 - Adaptational Dye Job: Has dark hair in the book and blonde hair in the adaptation.

-- Broken Bird: Her history with her father has fucked her up as a child, and she has difficulty finding actual intimate.
+- Broken Bird: Her history with her father has fucked her up as a child, and she has difficulty finding actual intimacy.
 She goes after broken men because she believes that she doesn't deserve better and constantly tells Joe that she's a mess.

 - Doom Magnet: As Joe's Love Interest, bad things tend to befall everyone she is associated with.

-- Everyone Loves Blondes: Attracts Joe, Benji, as well as her friend Peach and therapist, Dr. Nicky
+- Everyone Loves Blondes: Attracts Joe, Benji, as well as her friend Peach and therapist, Dr. Nicky.

 - Last-Name Basis: No one calls her "Guinevere", even her father who shares her last name.

 - Liar Revealed: Essentially what Joe learns about her when he's stalking her.